Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 # Lab 01: Getting Started (Setup & Context)

-#### Duration : 20 minutes
+#### Duration : 15 minutes

 ### Lab Overview:

-In this foundational exercise, participants will set the stage for the lab by reviewing Copilot enablement and billing essentials and accessing GitHub Codespaces and the lab environment.
+In this foundational exercise, you will set the stage for the lab by reviewing Copilot enablement and billing essentials and accessing GitHub Codespaces and the lab environment.
 The scenario centers on enhancing a shopping website.
-By the end of this session, learners will have a clear understanding of the lab’s goals and the real-world context driving the hands-on experience.
+By the end of this session, you will have a clear understanding of the lab’s goals and the real-world context driving the hands-on experience.

 ### Lab Objectives:
 Establish the lab environment, understand the administrative context of Copilot Enablement and Billing, and frame the project scenario for hands-on development.
-By the end of this lab, participants will complete the following tasks:
+By the end of this lab, you will complete the following tasks:

 1. Task 1: Review Admin for GitHub Copilot Enablement & Billing
 2. Task 2: Access GitHub Codespaces & Set Up Lab Environment